Elizabeth Armstrong (settler): Legacy

 Elizabeth Armstrong was praised as a heroine for her actions during the battle, displaying the kind of courage under fire the Illinois militia had so badly lacked during the first month of the Black Hawk War.
 Her actions, in part, helped give Black Hawk the impression that Apple River Fort was too heavily defended.
 It was some time before the settlers learned that Black Hawk, himself had led the attack.

 In the past, there was some confusion regarding the name of the woman who assumed a lead organizational role at Apple River Fort; a 1900 collection from the Wisconsin Historical Society described her as "Mrs. Graham."
 The same source stated that Armstrong was "cursing & swearing like a pirate" throughout the battle; so angry that even Black Hawk's band purported to hear her.
 The same collection described such action as "profane" and "a great drawback upon her credit."
 A newspaper report in Galena, Illinois described Armstrong's actions at the Battle of Apple River Fort.
 "Elizabeth Armstrong took charge of the women's activities and set a coolheaded, courageous example."
 Since the 1930s it was mistakenly suggested that Armstrong was the namesake for the village of Elizabeth, IL.
 That honor went to another "Elizabeth" at Apple River Fort: Elizabeth Winters.

+Armstrong died in 1857 in Hanover, Illinois.
+She and her husband are buried in Lost Mound Cemetery in Hanover Township.